michaelpm54/mbounty-gl/README.md

 - Add flying hero texture
 - Add flying key when all army can fly
 - Stop mobs from bunching up
+- Alternative way of animating the tiles?
+Loading 10 full tilesets seems excessive.
+- Implement "can_move" for mob and hero in terms of virtual functions instead of a function pointer.

 ### Battle